-• Qualified Certificate Statements (qcStatements): It provides one or more values that specify the attributes of the Certificate for electronic signatures/seals.
-The value "id-etsi-qcs-QcCompliance" specifies that the certificate is a Certificate for electronic signatures/seals per Regulation (EU) No. 910/2014 MUST always be present.
-Additionally, Qualified Certificates for electronic signatures/seals MUST include the value "id-etsi-qcs-QcSSCD", which asserts that the private key was generated in an SSCD/OSCD.
+Qualified Certificate Statements (qcStatements): If the Certificate is used in compliance with Regulation (EU) No. 910/2014, this extension contains special attributes/values to convey information to Relying Parties.
+The value "idetsi-qcs-QcCompliance" specifies that the certificate is a Certificate for electronic signatures/seals per Regulation (EU) No. 910/2014 and MUST always be present for Certificates for Advanced/Qualified electronic signatures/seals.
+Additionally, Qualified Certificates for electronic signatures/seals MUST include the value "id-etsi-qcs-QcSSCD", which asserts that the private key was generated in an SSCD/QSCD.
+Additional values are allowed and MUST follow the requirements described in ETSI EN 319 412.